EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/program.md

 ## Saturday 24 September

+- 09:00 CLAS invited speaker (TBA)

-- 09:15 [Fabian Huch](https://www21.in.tum.de/team/huch/) (Technical University of Münich), Finding facts in large formalization libraries: Two Isabelle/AFP attempts <!--30'-->
+- 10:00 [Fabian Huch](https://www21.in.tum.de/team/huch/) (Technical University of Münich), Finding facts in large formalization libraries: Two Isabelle/AFP attempts <!--30'-->

+- 10:30 CLAS coffee break

-- 09:45 [Yiannis Stathopoulos](https://www.cl.cam.ac.uk/~yas23/) (University of Cambridge), TBA <!--30'?-->
+- 11:00 [Yiannis Stathopoulos](https://www.cl.cam.ac.uk/~yas23/) (University of Cambridge), TBA

-- 10:15 coffee break
+- 11:30 [Artur Korniłowicz](http://math.uwb.edu.pl/~arturk/) (University of Bialystok), XML-based representation of Mizar Mathematical Library [online] <!--60'-120'-->

+The Mizar Mathematical Library is a collection of mathematical papers written in the Mizar language and fully computer-verified by the Mizar proof checker.
+From many years the Mizar Mathematical Library is a subject of translation into other systems for its cross-verification or representing its content in various formats.
+To facilitate this task several internal XML-based formats have been designed to be processable by generic tools independent from the Mizar system.
+These formats represent various syntactic-semantic information accessible at various stages of proof verification by the Mizar checker.
+In this talk we present constructions of the Mizar language and describe how they are represented in the XML formats.
+We also present the content of the Mizar Mathematical Library with a focus on its initial articles and discuss the management model of the library.

+- 12:30 CLAS lunch time

+- 14:00 [Anne Baanen](https://www.cs.vu.nl/~tbn305/) (Vrije Universiteit Amsterdam), typeclasses in Lean and their impact on maintainability and refactoring <!--30'?-->

-- 10:45 [Alexander Best](https://alexjbest.github.io/) (Vrije Universiteit Amsterdam), Metaprogramming for Automation of Library Maintenance <!--45'-->
+- 14:30 [Alexander Best](https://alexjbest.github.io/) (Vrije Universiteit Amsterdam), Metaprogramming for Automation of Library Maintenance <!--30'-45'-->

 Large libraries of formal proofs are becoming increasingly common, and pose several challenges for the maintenance and upkeep if they are to